-After saving and guiding the earth through many civilizations, the Eternals face their ultimate showdown with the Deviants- their archenemies, and after many years of being apart and bad bad blood between them, they learn that alongside their foes, they’ve been nothing but puppets in the hands of the Celestials who designed them for an ulterior agenda to the one known to the majority of them.
+After saving and guiding the earth through many civilizations, the Eternals face their ultimate showdown with the Deviants- their archenemies, and after many years of being apart with blood between them, they learn that alongside their foes, they’ve been nothing but puppets in the hands of the Celestials who designed them for an ulterior agenda to the one known to the majority of them.

-However, they’re infected by humanity’s showing of compassion and emotions (a plot we’ve been sold too many times), and decide to rebel against the Celestials, to protect earth from being annihilated for another celestial civilisation.
+However, they’re infected by humanity’s compassionate and buoyant nature (a plot we’ve been sold too many times), and decide to rebel against the Celestials, to protect the earth from being annihilated for another celestial civilisation.

 The film flatters to deceive, showing a lot of facile promises and lacking the heart and soul typical of other Marvel Cinematic Universe movies (at least since Avengers, 2012).
 A curtailed disaster.

 Angelina Jolie had been advertised as the face of Eternals, only for the movie to play out with the veteran actress playing a somewhat peripheral role that most audiences will struggle to connect with.
 It wasn’t even because she wasn’t given enough screen time.
 In fact, apart from emerging as the killer of the film’s antagonist– leader of the Deviants– her involvement was an entire waste.
 Perhaps she will have a bigger say in the sequel movies, but for now, it’s hard to picture how.

 We also saw Kit Harrington make his MCU debut, although nothing much was expected from his first outing in the franchise, with the full package coming when he fully morphs into Black Knight.
 But it was actor Kumail Nanjani who mainly caught the eye with his performance, often giving the audience something to cheer about.